andrei-1111/lod_api_docs/authorize_quote.rst

 **Method:**    POST
 =============  =================================

-This interface creates a new Account.
-Access is restricted to an API account with create merchant privileges.
+This interface authorizes a quote.

 Request Body